 Rather than making our own conclusions in what is evidently a clear message that having a tailored shirt is what sets the boys apart from the men, Alan Hong, Dappertude Strategic Director spoke with G&K Operations Manager Nikolas Britton to get an insight into what runs through the DNA of George and King and their beautiful tailored shirts.

 AH: Hi Nikolas, what’s the process of a customer coming into GK to get their 1st tailored shirt?

-NB: After the customer books an appointment to meet with one of our stylists for a one-on-one consultation, we go through what has brought the customer to MTM, what problems they have with off the rack shirts, what’s their main use for the shirt and what their version of a well fitting shirt is.
-After this we will go through the fabrics and work out what will best fit with their current wardrobe and lifestyle.
+NB: After the customer books an appointment to meet with one of our stylists for a one-on-one consultation, we go through what has brought the customer to MTM, what problems they have with off-the-rack shirts, what’s their main use for the shirt and what their version of a well-fitting shirt is.
+After this, we will go through the fabrics and work out what will best fit their current wardrobe and lifestyle.

-Then we discuss the styling options available, we will suggest which collars and cuffs would look best on the customers shape and how they will wear it.
+Then we discuss the styling options available, we will suggest which collars and cuffs would look best on the customer’s shape and how they will wear them.

 Then comes the simple part.. the measurements.
 Each of our stylists has been trained to take measurements and create a garment that best fits what has been discussed.

 AH: Great, I can see it’s far more involved than the average customer would envision when they get their 1st tailored shirt which just shows the level of care G&K goes through.
 What do customers most enjoy about their experience coming to GK?